-- Illinois Department of Natural Resources – The Illinois DNR has a turtle fact page and a page about all the different species of turtles that live in Illinois.
+- Illinois Department of Natural Resources – The Illinois DNR has a turtle fact page that also contains information about all the different species of turtles that live in Illinois.

 - A Place For Turtles – Great turtle unit study resources from Growing With Science blog.

-- Reptile Study Ideas post – Stef Layton from Educating Laytons shared a guest post yesterday full of Reptile Study Ideas and free reptile printables that would be great for a turtle study.
+- Reptile Study Ideas post – Reptile Study Ideas and free reptile printables would be great for a turtle study.